-William Pittenger was a decorated Civil War hero, having received one of the very first Congressional Medals of Honor for his 1862 participation in a secret Union army band called “Andrew’s Raiders”.
+As a young man William Pittenger was a decorated Civil War hero, having been awarded one of the first Congressional Medals of Honor for his participation in a secret Union army band called “Andrews Raiders”.
 Their mission was to infiltrate enemy territory, commandeer a confederate train, and to destroy transportation and communication links between Atlanta and Chattanooga.
-Pittenger wrote his personal account of this failed mission, originally published as Daring and Suffering and later as The Great Locomotive Chase, from which two different movie versions were produced, including a Walt Disney version featuring actor Fess Parker.
+Pittenger wrote his personal account of this failed mission, originally published as Daring and Suffering and later as The Great Locomotive Chase.
+Two different movie versions were produced, including a Walt Disney version featuring actor Fess Parker.

 Please stop by The Fallbrook Heritage Center any Thursday or Sunday from 1 – 4 pm for a personal tour of the Pittenger House.